A Few Of My Favorite Places In Austin Texas

 BRUNCH AT THE DRISKILL HOTEL

 The Driskill Hotel is an icon in Austin.
-If you can’t stay there, make sure to enjoy brunch at the 1886 Cafe and Bakery.
+If you can’t stay there, make sure to at least enjoy brunch at the 1886 Cafe and Bakery.
 I was blown away with their Quiche Lorraine, which came with a tomato – leek jam.
-I will now have to make a stop there on every trip to Austin.
+It will now be a must visit every time we make a trip to Austin.
 Yes, it’s that good.

 SALT LICK BBQ